Heatescape/PortfolioProjects/Bellabeat/readme.md

 # 1. Summary 🎈
 Bellabeat, a high-tech manufacturer of health-focused products for women.
 Bellabeat is a successful small company, but they have the potential to become a larger player in the global smart device market.
 In this case study, I will focus on a single Bellabeat's product, <strong>Leaf</strong>,  and analyse the smart device dataset to gain insight into how consumers are using their smart devices.

 Leaf is Bellabeat's classic wellness tracker can be worn as a bracelet, necklace, or clip.
-The Leaf tracker connects to the Bellabeat app to track activity, sleep, and stress.
+The Leaf tracker connects to the Bellabeat app and has features:
+- Tracks user's activity, and send reminders.
+- Tracks user's menstrual cycle.
+- Tracks user's meditations and sleep habits.
+- Tracks user's stress resistance.

 <br />

 # 2. Ask 🔍